 What would YOU like to make today?

 We are constantly changing and evolving as more artists and organizations get involved.
 These are just a few of our current workshop descriptions.
-Please contact us for further information or to schedule a meeting.
+Please contact us for further information or to schedule a meeting and discuss how we can tailor a workshop specifically to your organization.

 Recycled Sweater Creatures